jmchilton/prodbiocloud/production.rst

 Running Jobs on External Compute Resources
 ------------------------------------------

-The method I will outline here involves the `LWR`_ job runner.
-The LWR job runner is a Galaxy job runner and corresponding server-side application that can run jobs a server remote to the Galaxy host but without requiring the same file systems to be mounted on both hosts.
+The method outlined here involves the `LWR`_ job runner.
+The `LWR`_ job runner is a `Galaxy`_ job runner and corresponding server-side application that can run jobs a remote server but without requiring the same file systems to be mounted on both hosts.
 It does this by transferring all input files to the remote host, rewritting paths in the Galaxy command-line as well as `configfile` s, running the job remotely, and then transferring the outputs back to the Galaxy host upon completion.

-This is being used at MSI to run jobs orginating from an ephermeral Galaxy host in our OpenStack cloud on a permant Windows host outside the cloud.
+This is being used at the Minnesota Supercomputing Institute to run jobs orginating from an ephermeral `Galaxy`_ host in our `OpenStack`_ cloud on a permant Windows host outside the cloud.
 This is a useful tool for purchased node-locked and/or Windows only software.

-In order to support this use case, CloudMan has been augmented to allow specifing tool runners via user data.
+In order to support this use case, CloudMan has been augmented to allow specifing tool runner URLs via user data.
 The following piece of userdata is used to tell CloudMan to configure Galaxy to run ``proteinpilot`` jobs on the remote Windows host ``cobalt.msi.umn.edu`` using the LWR job runner.::